098765d/dualPredictor/README.md

 ## 1. Introduction

 The **dualPredictor** package combines regression analysis with binary classification to forecast student academic outcomes.
 Meanwhile, dualPredictor offers model explanations.
+Designed with educators in mind, dualPredictor is readily accessible for installation via GitHub and PyPI, making advanced data analysis techniques available to educators with limited technical backgrounds.

 The accompanying figure (Fig 1) illustrates how dualPredictor generates dual output—regression and classification—by combining a regressor and a metric.